-We help our students by providing a caring environment based on our Christian Vision and Values.
+Our School aims help our students by providing a caring environment based on our Christian Vision and Values.
+We help them

-- Enquire and be independent in their thinking;
+- To enquire and be independent in their thinking.

-The staff at The Piggott School passionately advocate the importance of recognising each and every child as an individual; with their own gifts and talents; their own needs, their own aspirations.
-I believe the care and guidance offered by our truly outstanding staff provides a culture and ethos that successfully helps our students to become whatever they wish to be.
+My staff passionately advocate the importance of recognising each and every child as an individual; with their own gifts and talents; their own needs, their own aspirations.
+I believe the care and guidance offered at The Piggott School by our truly outstanding staff provides a culture and ethos that successfully helps our students to become whatever they wish to be.
 To be the best they can be.

 - Pupils make superb progress.